Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Constraints on BLMBH Particle DM

-We perform a hypothesis test, assuming all potentially detected events will be consistent with background BNS merger events (i.e., no true LMBH merger events).
-In each independent redshift bin $i$, the total number of observed LMBH events is modeled as a Poisson variable with mean $\langle n_i \rangle = \mu S_i + B_i$, where $S_i$ is the expected number of LMBH (TBH in our case) merger events, and $B_i$ is the expected number of background BNS events which are misclassified as LMBH events, and $\mu$ is a hypothesis label with $\mu = 1$ representing the presence of LMBH signals and $\mu = 0$ corresponding to the null (background-only) hypothesis.
-We construct a log-likelihood ratio between the $\mu = 1$ over $\mu = 0$ hypothesis, and equate its square root to a desired statistical threshold (e.g., $Z = 1.28$ for 90\% confidence\,\mbox{\cite{ParticleDataGroup:2024cfk, Cowan:2010js}}, see Appendix \ref{sec:A3}).
+We now perform a hypothesis test.
+In each independent redshift bin $i$, the total number of observed BLMBH events is modeled as a Poisson variable with mean $\langle n_i \rangle = \mu S_i + B_i$, where $S_i$ is the expected number of BLMBH merger events, and $B_i$ is the expected number of background BNS events that are misclassified as BLMBH events, and $\mu$ is a hypothesis label with $\mu = 1$ representing the presence of BLMBH signals and $\mu = 0$ corresponding to the null (background-only) hypothesis.